GreatApo/GreatFit/README.md

 Special thanks to:
 - @lfom, @GramThanos, @renzettis and the rest of the Amazmod team for helping me out
 - @KieronQuinn for the settings style code (from his [AmazfitStepNotify](https://github.com/KieronQuinn/AmazfitStepNotify) app)
-- and all those invisible people giving back to the community by helping or donating!
+- and all those invisible people giving back to the community by helping or donating! (special thanks are also included in changelogs)

 This project couldn't be possible without the following free software:
 • Android Studio